-During the quarter ended July 31, 2015, the Company sold \$3.9 million in trading securities, with a cash gain of \$0.8 million.
+During the quarter ended July 31, 2015, the Company sold \$3.9 million in publicly traded securities ("Trading Securities"), with a realized gain of \$0.8 million.
 However, the cash associated with \$2.1 million of these trades was received subsequent to July 31, 2015.
 The receivable associated with this receipt is classified under other current assets on our balance sheet as of July 31, 2015.
-As of July 31, 2015, the Company had \$78.7 million in investments in trading securities, \$41.3 million of which were the publicly traded convertible debentures.
+As of July 31, 2015, the Company had \$78.7 million in investments in Trading Securities, \$41.3 million of which were the publicly traded convertible debentures.